ConsenSysMesh/stow-addresses/README.md

-# Linnia Addresses
+# Stow Addresses

-This NPM Package contains a list of all the Linnia Smart Contracts addresses and their older versions.
+This NPM Package contains a list of all the Stow Smart Contracts addresses and their older versions.